Riffing Lesson: Natalie Weiss does Tori Kelly’s Pretty Young Thing

 Riffing is something many people think is harder than it actually is.
 Let me illustrate…

 So here is a video of the amazing American artist Tori Kelly.
-There is just incredible control and artistry in this video by Tori.
+There is just incredible control and artistry in this riffing powerhouse video by Tori.

 Check out her stuff – really fresh and inspiring!

-There is a KILLER vocal riff at 2m22s, which I’ve been giving a bash and I can promise you – it’s tough!
-That said, it is not as difficult as it might seem once you’ve broken it down.
+There is a KILLER vocal run she does at 2m22s – it’s tough!
+That said, the riffing is not as difficult as it might seem once you’ve broken it down, provided it’s in a manageable range.
 Here’s a link to a great singer Natalie Weiss Breaking Down This Riff – she was even teaching at a training conference I went to back in August 2013!

 There are a great many things we all think are very difficult, but actually, EVERYTHING is difficult… until we’ve done it so many times that it becomes easy.
 Not only that, but sometimes it just takes a different perspective and simpler approach to make even the most seemingly-complex issue become pretty straightforward to solve.